Header Image

 Intent: What we aim for our children to achieve through our science curriculum.

-At Durham Lane Primary School, we have designed our science curriculum to develop a sense of excitement, curiosity and fascination about natural phenomena that will remain with the children for the rest of their lives.
-We want children to gain an understanding of scientific processes and an awareness of the uses and implications of science, today and for the future.
-From Nursery to Year 6, our pupils will build a foundation of key knowledge and concepts, as well as develop skills in scientific enquiry and questioning.
-We actively encourage children to be inquisitive and develop their natural curiosity, whilst increasing pupils’ knowledge and understanding of our world.
-The aim is for scientific enquiry to form a common thread through the curriculum, helping children to understand that science is just as much about what they do as about what they know.
+We have designed our science curriculum to develop a sense of excitement, curiosity and fascination about natural phenomena that will remain with our children for the rest of their lives.
+Through our teaching, we want our children to gain an understanding of scientific processes and an awareness of the uses and implications of science, today and for the future.
+From Nursery to Year 6, all of our pupils will build a foundation of key knowledge and concepts, as well as develop skills in scientific enquiry.
+We aim for scientific enquiry to form a common thread through the curriculum, helping children to understand that science is just as much about what they do as about what they know.
+At Durham Lane, we aim to maximise the opportunities for every child so that they are challenged to know more, remember more and understand more about science.

 Implementation: How we will achieve our aims.